Indoor plants are a great way to add some life to your home, but they can also be a source of frustration when pests or diseases strike.

 If you live in an area with hard water, for example, the minerals in the water can build up on the leaves of your plants.

-Similarly, if you use unethical watering practices, such as watering with recycled water or using plant food that is high in sodium, you can also end up with white spots on your plants.
+Similarly, if you use unethical watering practices, such as watering with recycled water or plant food high in sodium, you can also end up with white spots on your plants.

-In most cases, these white spots are harmless and will eventually disappear on their own.
+In most cases, these white spots are harmless and will eventually disappear.

 However, if they become too numerous or start to block out sunlight, they can damage the plant.